DLab/PoC-NY-data/output/Hospital-Data/README.md

 the coverage = 7.

 Therefore, it is important to highlight that the sum of a given field does not necessarily represent the total.
 No statistical analysis is applied to impute no-response.
 As consequence, the sum is not a proxy for hospital situation.
+The sum may be for only one day of reporting or as good as 7 days of reporting.
+To find how many days a facility is reporting data, the "_coverage" fields in the source has to be taken into account.

 https://healthdata.gov/Hospital/COVID-19-Reported-Patient-Impact-and-Hospital-Capa/anag-cw7u

+At County or State level, the suffixes are only for averages "_avg".

+As all facilities does not report at a regular cadence, the summation fields does not make sanse at County or State aggregation.

 # Timeline